scylladb/scylladb/test/cql-pytest/README.md

 To maintain these benefits, we recommend that the following principles and practices be followed when writing new tests:

-1. **Keep each test fast**: Ideally each test function should take should take a fraction of a second.
+1. **Keep each test fast**: Ideally each test function should take a fraction of a second.
 At the time of this writing, the entire cql-pytest test suite of over 800 test functions takes around 80 seconds to run, on average 0.1 second per test.
 Always think if your test really requires inserting a million items or sleeping 5 seconds - usually it does NOT.
-   Short tests makes it easy and fun to run and rerun a single test during development, and also also allow developers to run the entire cql-pytest test suite during development instead of trying to guess which test might break.
+   Short tests make it easy and fun to run and rerun a single test during development, and also allow developers to run the entire cql-pytest test suite during development instead of trying to guess which test might break.